ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

       type: Array,
     },

-    // true when the caret is inside the node view
+    // true when the cursor is inside the node view
     selected: {
       type: Boolean,
     },

+    // access to the node extension, for example to get options
     extension: {
       type: Object,
     },